The Kingdoms of Kalamar: Dungeons & Dragons 3

 In the late 1990s, as Wizards of the Coast (WotC) developed a Dungeons & Dragons 3rd edition, Kenzer & Co. negotiated with them to produce a licensed version that would use the new rules.
 On November 1, 2000, WotC announced via press release that Kingdoms of Kalamar, produced by Kenzer & Company, would become an official Dungeons & Dragons world using the Third Edition rules.

-The Sourcebook of the Sovereign Lands and the Mythos of the Divine and Worldly were combined, and nearly 100,000 words of new material were added to create a hardcover book retitled Kingdoms of Kalamar Campaign Setting that was published in 2001.
+The Sourcebook of the Sovereign Lands and the Mythos of the Divine and Worldly were combined, and nearly 100,000 words of new material were added to create a hardcover book retitled Kingdoms of Kalamar Campaign Setting Sourcebook that was published in 2001.
 Shannon Appelcline noted that this campaign setting was the first Third Edition licensed product to market, even beating out WotC's own Forgotten Realms campaign setting.
 Appelcline also noted that, due to its "first to market" position, "the new Kalamar line did much better than its first incarnation."
 Kenzer & Company subsequently released 30 licensed products to support it.

 This edition was nominated for the Origins Award for Best Roleplaying Game.

 In 2005, the last Kalamar products were released as hardcover books sporting the D&D logo.
 Subsequent products were released by Kenzer & Company as PDFs with no D&D logo.

 On July 11, 2007, Kenzer & Company announced that their license with WotC would expire in August of that year.